Ethan019/521_Group_Project/README.md

 Java based local application using SQL-server to manage a mock database of a university.

-Programming conventions \n
+Programming conventions "\n"
-#all types are typed lowercase ex: int, string, float. not INT, STRING, FLOAT \n
+#all types are typed lowercase ex: int, string, float. not INT, STRING, FLOAT "\n"
 #variables that contain more than 1 whole word, will be spaces by _ characters.
 Ex: string car, string car_port, string car_steering_wheel \n
 #all local variables are lowercase characters or numbers \n
 #all class variables are uppercase characters and numbers. ex: string CAR_TYPE, int CAR_NUMBER \n